Jeong Jidon: Writing

 Jeong Jidon’s characteristic is that he creates a world by cleverly fabricating based on literary facts.
 Also, another characteristic is that he references sentences from the countless books that he has read, and then his sentences overlap on top of them, creating an atmosphere of déjàvu and fantasy.
 Therefore, his work gives the feeling of reading nonfiction.
 On Jeong Jidon’s work “Geonchuk-inya hyeokmyeong-inya” (건축이냐 혁명이냐 Architecture?
 Or Revolution?), writer Jung Young Moon has said that it is “an exemplary model of intelligent fiction that skillfully combines facts and fiction”.
 Critic Hwang Jongyeon has highly praised the book as a “monstrosity of a work” that “depicts brilliant acrobatics in the gap between history and fiction.”
 In contrast, Writer Ku Hyoseo, who was among the judges, has called this work a “cruel joke”.
 Critic Kwon Huicheol has said “I have not been able to thoroughly figure out the true value of this work”.
 Writer Shin Kyung-sook has written in her commentary that she is not able to readily agree with the appraisal of others.
-As such, Jeong Jidon is a writer that is drawing dispute among not only readers, but also writers as well.
+As such, Jeong Jidon is a writer who draws dispute not only amongst readers, but also writers.

 Jeong Jidon says the following on his work.
 “Ideas divide us and dreams unite us.
 What I do best is citation.
 Literature is like citing the world.
 (Omitted) Short and reverse short.
 Analrealism is the citation of literature.
 Therefore, analrealism is the citation of the citation of the world.”
 As this cryptic phrase is describing, the core aspect of Jeong Jidon’s work is not in its theme or meaning, but it style.